 Platt is committed to philanthropy in addition to his commercial success.
 He founded the BluCreast Captial Foundation to promote charity causes such as education and healthcare in the UK and worldwide.

 Michael Platt’s life and accomplishments demonstrate the potential of money to effect positive change.
 His success in the financial business and his charitable deviation have had a tremendous impact in the UK, offering possibilities for many and highlighting the necessity of giving back to society.
+As of today, Michael Platt is considered one of the richest people in the United Kingdom, with his influence reaching far beyond the financial world.

 8. Kirsten Rausing and Jörn Rausing